Sakrac/x65/README.md

 If there is any code or data between the SECTION and ORG directives the ORG directive will begin a new section.

-The primary purpose of relative sections (sections that are not assembled at a fixed address) is to generate object files (.x65) that can be referenced from a linking sourcce file by using **INCOBJ** and assigned an address at that point using the **LINK** directive.
+The primary purpose of relative sections (sections that are not assembled at a fixed address) is to generate object files (.x65) that can be referenced from a linking source file by using **INCOBJ** and assigned an address at that point using the **LINK** directive.
 Object files can mix and match relative and fixed address sections and only the relative sections need to be linked using the **LINK** directive.

 <a name="xdef">**XDEF**